woc-hack/kjd/VCAnalyzer/README.md

 ## Logging: Error, Warning, and Informational Messages

-VCAnalyzer provides error logs for error and warning messages and status logs for status messages.
+VCAnalyzer creates log files for error messages, warning messages, and status messages.
 Multiple processes run in parallel working on different CVEs and different phases.
 Each process writes logs to a local directory to prevent the parallel processes from trying to write to the same file at the same time.
-The logs are aggregated at the end into an error log named log.error and a status log named log.status.
+The logs are aggregated at the end into an error log named log.error, a warning log named log.warning, and a status log named log.status.
+The log files contain the following information:
+  - Error log files contain fatal errors indicating that a phase could not complete for the given CVE.
+In these cases, VCAnalyzer moves on to the next CVE.
+The error log can be viewed to see which CVEs failed.
+  - Warning log files contain errors within a phase that do not cause the phase to fail.
+Examples of warnings are commit hashes that are not found in WoC or projects that are no longer publicly accessible when the tool tries to access them.
+  - Status log files just provide informational messages generated as the tool is running.
+These are primarily used to watch the status as the program runs.
+They can also be helpful for debugging if issues arise.

 VCAnalyzer starts one main process, named vca, which starts many parallel child processes.
 The child processes are named vca-phase1, vca-phase2, or vca-phase3.
-They will be referred to as vca-phaseX when we mean any of them.
 There may be multiple instances of each vca-phaseX process running in parallel.
 For example, there may be 16 vca-phase1 processes running at the same time.

 The output directory structure includes a directory named CVE which contains one subdirectory for each CVE in the input file.
 Each CVE subdirectory